BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Equity-oriented ETFs

-• Short-term: For equity-oriented ETFs held for one year or less, gains are classified as short-term.
-Gains realised before July 23, 2024, are taxed at 15%.
-For gains on or after this date, the tax rate is 20%.
+• Short-term: For equity-oriented ETFs held for one year or less, gains are classified as short-term and are taxed at 20%.

 • Long-term: For holdings exceeding one year, gains are considered long-term.
 Gains exceeding Rs.
-1.25 lakh realised before July 23, 2024, are taxed at 10%.
-For gains on or after this date, the tax rate is 12.5%.
+1.25 lakh are taxed at 12.5%.

-• Short-term: For non-equity, gains are short-term regardless of the holding period.
-These gains are added to the investor's income and taxed according to the applicable income tax slab rates.
+• Short-term: For non-equity ETFs, gains are short-term regardless of the holding period.
+These gains are added to the investor’s income and taxed according to the applicable income tax slab rates.

 Although many ETFs follow growth-oriented strategies—reinvesting profits to lift the NAV—some do declare periodic dividends.